Pvp-man51/PyGame/README.md

 # Gerale description
 A little game I made with a friend (it's pong)

-There is an txt file in the project, that is in german (it was for things that we wanted to add) So don't be confused!
+There is an txt file in the project, that is in german (it was for things that we wanted to add).
+So don't be confused!

 # Controls